Oregon State University: The 1900s

 In 1914, the Oregon State Board of Higher Education, known then as the State Board of Higher Curricula, began assigning specific colleges to Oregon State University and the University of Oregon in an effort to eliminate duplication. "...the board confined studies in engineering and commerce to the Corvallis campus and major work in the liberal arts and related subjects to the University of Oregon in Eugene.
 This was the first in a series of actions to make the curricula of the two schools separate and distinct."

+In 1927, the school's name was officially changed from Oregon Agricultural College to Oregon State Agricultural College (OSAC).

-In 1929 the legislative assembly passed the Oregon Unification Bill, which placed the school under the oversight of the newly formed Oregon State Board of Higher Education.
+In 1929, the legislative assembly passed the Oregon Unification Bill, which placed Oregon's public colleges under greater oversight of the newly renamed Oregon State Board of Higher Education.
 A doctorate in education was first offered in the early 1930s, with the conferral of four Doctor of Philosophy degrees in 1935.
 That year also saw the creation of the first summer session.
-The growing diversity in degree programs led to another name change in 1937, when the school became Oregon State College.
+The growing diversity in degrees offered by the college led leaders to adopt the name "Oregon State College" in 1937.

-The institution's current name, Oregon State University, was adopted on March 6, 1961, by a legislative act signed into law by Governor Mark Hatfield.
+The name Oregon State University was adopted on March 6, 1961, by a legislative act signed into law by Governor Mark Hatfield.